-Stacey Allaster, BA’85, MBA’00 is scoring points as Chairman and CEO of the Women’s Tennis Association.
+Stacey Allaster, BA’85, MBA’00, LLD'14, scored points as former Chairman and CEO of the Women’s Tennis Association.
 Her focus on the fan experience, gender equality in prize money and the financial success of the sport has advanced women’s tennis on the global stage.
 And she gained her leadership advantage at Western.

-A consummate tennis professional named by Forbes Magazine as one of the "Most Powerful Women in Sports," Stacey Allaster, BA’85, MBA’00 has held virtually every position imaginable in the world of tennis: from a junior to a collegiate player; to Tournament Director in Toronto; to a VP of Tennis Canada; to President of the WTA and now she serves as Chairman and CEO of the world's leading professional sport for women, the WTA.
+A consummate tennis professional named by Forbes Magazine as one of the "Most Powerful Women in Sports," Stacey Allaster, BA’85, MBA’00, LLD'14, has held virtually every position imaginable in the world of tennis: from a junior to a collegiate player; to Tournament Director in Toronto; to a VP of Tennis Canada; to President of the WTA and finally as Chairman and CEO of the world's leading professional sport for women, the WTA.
 In 2011, WTA's Board of Directors unanimously voted to extend her contract, setting her up to become the second-longest serving Chairman and CEO of the WTA in history.
+She stepped down from this position, effective October 2, 2015 to spend more time with family.

 Stacey Allaster's tenure as Chairman and CEO began in July 2009 and has been marked by her focus on global growth with Asia Pacific being the strategic priority, maximizing the fan experience through product innovations; securing a record number of new sponsors; ensuring the financial success of the sport; enhancing the health and well-being of the athletes and gender equality.
 With a focus on the fan experience and athlete health, Allaster played an integral role in the development and adoption of the Roadmap, the WTA's long term strategic plan aimed at streamlining the calendar in order to enhance the overall health and well-being of the athletes and deliver top players on a more consistent basis to tournaments and fans.
 She also spearheaded such innovative programs as on-court coaching, electronic line calling, and a revised doubles scoring format, all aimed at enhancing the fan experience.
 Since the introduction of the Roadmap, prize money has increased more than 70 per cent, reaching the $100 million mark in 2012 (including Grand Slams).